DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 <img src="img/testbed.png" width="500px" />

-To implement this testbed in a single machine, we need to isolate the talker and listener inside 2 containers to avoid they connect directly each other.
-Each container, that is typically a Linux namespace, connects to the TSN switch via a virtual Ethernet link.
-Like a cable, a link acutally has 2 ends.
-When a packet is sent to an end, it is available on another end.
+To implement this testbed on a single machine, the talker and listener are isolated in two separate containers to prevent direct communication between them.
+Each container, that is typically a Linux namespace, connects to the switch via a virtual Ethernet link that, like a cable, acutally has 2 ends.
+When a packet is sent to one end, it becomes available at the other.

 We first create 2 namespaces, `talker` and `listener`: